MarcCollado/collado-io/src/media/markdown/pages/about.md

 Over the last years, I created a few things.
 Some have worked, others have not.

-## Work
+## Main projects

-- 2022 — [Wiz Music](https://www.wizmusic.com/): a web3 platform for music artists to connect with their fans.
+- 2022 — [Wiz Music](https://www.wizmusic.com/): a web3 platform for music artists to engage with their fans.
-- 2019 — [Gamestry](https://www.gamestry.com/): the largest video gaming community in Spain and South America.
+- 2019 — [Gamestry](https://www.gamestry.com/): the largest video gaming community in Spain and Latin America.
-- 2015 — [Ironhack](https://www.ironhack.com/) BCN: one of the main coding bootcamp across Europe and America.
+- 2015 — [Ironhack](https://www.ironhack.com/): one of the leading coding bootcamp across Europe and America.
 - 2011 — [iomando](https://www.iomando.com/): a keyless access management for mobile; acquired by [Citibox](https://citibox.com/).

-## Side projects
+## Side gigs

 - 🎙 [Foc a Terra](https://rss.com/podcasts/focaterra/): a weekly discussion around the current technological landscape.
 - 💻 [Nutri-Score Auditor](https://nutriscore.app/): a web-based tool to optimize Nutri-Score ratings.